ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

 </pre>

  - Dump the FMP information advertised by the firmware using the command: `CapsuleApp -P`
+     - Expected Result:
+         - The ImageTypeId fields match the FwClass advertised by the ESRT
+         - The AUTHENTICATION_REQUIRED attribute is set indicating that image authentication is required
  - See example below:
 <pre>
     FS0:\EFI\BOOT\app\CapsuleApp.efi -P